Custody Issues, Co-parenting and Breastfeeding

 Child Custody issues

-Attachment for a developing child begins with their primary parent, usually the mother, and is enhanced by a breastfeeding relationship.
+Attachment for a developing child begins with their primary parent, usually the mother, and is enhanced by a nursing relationship.
 Attachment to the father, or non-nursing parent, is also critical, and builds upon the primary attachment.
 Care must be taken by both parents to protect and nurture this developmental process.
 Disruption of the attachment process can be harmful to the childā€™s ability to grow trusting and healthy attachments with both parents.

 IN THE BEST INTERESTS OF THE CHILD